sheetanshuprasad/sheetanshuprasad.github.io/content/posts/how-much-should-a-beginner-mix-engineer-charge.md

 tags = ["mixing", "pricing", "clients", "freelancing"]
 +++

-# How Much Should a Beginner Mix Engineer Charge?

 One of the most common questions new mix engineers ask is how much they should charge for their services.